Introduction

 |---|---|---|---|

-| Vulnerability detection | Per endpoint | Cross-cutting view | Risk contextualization |
+| Vulnerability Detection | Per endpoint | Cross-environment view | Risk contextualization |

-| Prioritization | CVSS Score | Business impact | Fix ROI |
+| Prioritization | CVSS Score | Business Impact | Remediation ROI |

-| Remediation | Manual | AI recommendations | Operational efficiency |
+| Remediation | Manual | AI Recommendations | Operational efficiency |

-| Reporting | Technical | Business-oriented | C-level communication |
+| Reporting | Technical | Business-Oriented | C-level communication |

 First 30 days: